vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.4 | Method updated.
 Parameter **generationNumberObjects** added.
 Clusters not configured for firewall are excluded from the status output.

 ### /4.0/firewall/globalroot-0/status/layer2sections/{sectionID}
-Working with a Specific Layer 2 Section Status
+Working With a Specific Layer 2 Section Status
 ----

 * **get** *(secured)*: Retrieve status of the last publish action for the specified layer 2 section.